quicwg/base-drafts/draft-ietf-quic-http.md

 ### CONNECT Issues

 The CONNECT method can be used to create disproportionate load on a proxy, since stream creation is relatively inexpensive when compared to the creation and maintenance of a TCP connection.
 A proxy might also maintain some resources for a TCP connection beyond the closing of the stream that carries the CONNECT request, since the outgoing TCP connection remains in the TIME_WAIT state.
-Therefore, a proxy cannot rely on QUIC stream limits alone to control the resources consumed by CONNECT requests.
+Therefore, a proxy might delay increasing the QUIC stream limits to account for the resources consumed by CONNECT requests.

 ## Use of Compression